MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-view-effective-configuration.md

 ---
 title: View Configuration of a Monitored Object
-description: This article describes how to view the effective configuration of a monitored object in the Operations Manager HTLM5 Web console.
+description: This article describes how to view the effective configuration of a monitored object in the Operations Manager HTML5 Web console.
-author: PriskeyJeronika-MS
+author: jyothisuri
-ms.author: v-gjeronika
-manager: jsuri
+ms.author: jsuri
 ms.date: 04/09/2025
 ms.custom: UpdateFrequency2
 ms.service: system-center